 “…it is a pleasure for me to say, that during my many years as an educator of pianists, Emil Gryesten is the biggest pianistic talent I have ever encountered.” – Anne Øland, pianist, professor

-Danish pianist Emil Gryesten Jensen is gaining reputation as one of the most talented and successful classical musicians of Scandinavia.
-With victories in some of the most prominent piano competitions in the Nordic countries, such as the the Danish Steinway Piano Competition, the Malmö-Blüthner Piano Competition, the Finnish National Piano Competition, and the Nordic Piano Competition in Nyborg, many music critics, classical music professionals, and music lovers consider him one of the foremost Danish pianist of the younger generation.
+Danish pianist Emil Gryesten Jensen has established himself as one of the important classical musicians of Scandinavia.
+Following victories in some of the most prominent piano competitions in the Nordic countries, such as the Hamburg Steinway Piano Competition, the Malmö-Blüthner Piano Competition, the Finnish National Piano Competition, and the Nordic Piano Competition in Nyborg, many music critics, classical music professionals, and music lovers consider him one of the foremost Danish pianists of today.